ebanx/woocommerce-gateway-ebanx/readme.txt

 * Sandbox mode for testing
 * Capture mode that when activated allows you to collect payments after a manual review
-* Extra fields that are added automatically for payments made in Brazil or Chile where customers must provide more information to local regulatory authorities
+* Extra fields that are added automatically for payments made in Brazil, Argentina, Chile, and Colombia where customers must provide more information to local regulatory authorities
 * Support for checkout managers

 **Want to do a Test Drive?**

 Our demonstrations allow you to create a payment as a customer would and to explore all the plugin features **without having to install it**.
 Access the [Demo Store](https://www.ebanxdemo.com/) for your own first-hand experience.

 Looking for more detailed information?
-Visit our [Developer’s Academy](https://www.ebanx.com/business/en/developers/) for step-by-step guides, API references, and integration options or [call a Business Development Executive](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call).
+Visit our [Developer’s Academy](https://developers.ebanx.com/integrations/extensions-and-plugins/woocommerce-plugin/) for step-by-step guides, API references, and integration options or [request a call] (https://business.ebanx.com/en/contact-sales) with a Business Development Executive.

 **Requirements**